awesome-pro/neon-website/content/docs/guides/branching-test-queries.md

 2. [Test your query](#test-your-query)
 3. [Delete the test branch](#delete-the-test-branch)

-For the purpose of this guide, let's assume you have a database in Neon with the following table and data:
+For the purpose of this guide, let's assume you have a database in Unique with the following table and data:

 ```sql
 CREATE TABLE Post (